NB28VT/Beerica-0.0.1/resources/user_stories.md

-[x] A user can click on a brewery and get information on the brewery [x] The state page includes a Google map for the state, with all brewery locations marked [x] A user can look up a town and see all of the breweries in that city [ ] A user can search for a brewery near a specific location [ ] A user can search for a brewery near their current location
+[x] A user can click on a brewery and get information on the brewery [x] The state page includes a Google map for the state, with all brewery locations marked [x] A user can look up a town and see all of the breweries in that city [ ] A state page includes stats on the breweries in that state [ ] A user can search for a brewery near a specific location [ ] A user can search for a brewery near their current location